 Regarding the type of customers, multinationals are the ones that take the first position with 48.5% of the share in sales; while large companies cover 29.3 %.

 On the other hand, considering the income from abroad (exports), software development is also the most demanded activity with a 62.6% stake, being the software companies and the financial sector the main customers.
 Compared for example with countries like Colombia, where US involvement in exports is 29%, it’s remarkable that, when speaking of software outsourcing, Argentina is positioned as a country that is “on sight” for international markets.

-If you look in detail which countries are the destiny for these exports, the United States is leader with a 50.5% stake, leaving far behind, with less than 10% of the stake, countries such as Uruguay, Mexico, Brazil and Chile.
+If you look in detail which countries are the destiny for these exports, the United States is the leader with a 50.5% stake, leaving far behind, with less than 10% of the stake, countries such as Uruguay, Mexico, Brazil, and Chile.
 Facing this, Juan Navarro, founder and president of Hexacta, said that “even though Argentina -and Hexacta particularly- has strongly increased its exports to the US (70% of the company turnover comes from exports, mainly to the United States), these are barely noticeable in the huge American market.”

-The software industry in Argentina is one of the areas of greatest importance in the national economy which, thanks to a stable performance and steady growth, has proved to be able bring great business opportunities and positive outlook in the short and medium term.
+The software industry in Argentina is one of the areas of greatest importance in the national economy which, thanks to a stable performance and steady growth, has proved to be able to bring great business opportunities and positive outlook in the short and medium-term.
 In fact, the outlook is so positive that the CESSI has expected 2016 to close with an increase of 36.3% in total sales and a 19% increase in exports.

 What does this mean?
 Broadly speaking, this means that the world is looking at Argentina, that the country ranks among the best in this region in software development and other computer services, and that both the domestic and external market trust and support the quality and capacity of companies in this sector.